IBMProjectEventStore/db2eventstore-IoT-Analytics/container/README.md

 #### Recreate the Docker Container
 If you want to rebuild the docker container after you have built it (for example there have been updates to the Docker Container), do the following
-1) Stop the Docker Containeer if it is running as descrigbed above via `docker stop`
+1) Stop the Docker Containeer if it is running as described above via `docker stop`
 2) Delete the container by running
    ```
    docker rmi <IMAGE ID>